Multiple Tooth Replacement

 A Step-by-Step Guide to Placing Dental Implant Bridges

 The course of treatment described here is one of several options available.
 Consult your dentist to find out what the best solution is for you, given your specific condition.

 Three teeth in back of the mouth are missing.
 The only real replacement alternative is installing a fixed bridge.
 The bridge contains all teeth in one piece and is anchored on dental implants.

 |2: Installing the implant

 First, the implants are installed.
 This is normally done in a single session.
 A temporary bridge may be placed at the same time, making it possible for you to function like normal almost immediately after leaving the dentist.

 The implants need to integrate with the jawbone before the permanent bridge is attached.
 This is normally done 1-2 months after the implant installation.
 The time will vary, depending on the teeth affected and the esthetic demands.

 The new bridge will handle all the pressure that your strong, natural back teeth did.
 You will have a stable and secure solution that allows you to eat what you want.

 ||Removable partial denture

 This alternative is often perceived as uncomfortable and a bit complicated to use.
-Function can’t be compared to that of a bridge.
-This denture is made of acyylic and metal, which affects its look.
+The function can’t be compared to that of a bridge.
+This denture is made of acrylic and metal, which affects its look.
 It is quite expensive to fabricate due to its many parts.
 However, the installation process is simple, and natural teeth are spared.